 3. THE IMPORTANCE OF MAINTAINING A FULL SUPPLY OF ESSENTIAL AND IMPORTANT SUPPLIES

-Disinfectant wipes aren’t the only product that’s been hard to find.
-Toilet paper and paper towel aisles are empty and purchase restrictions and limits have been implemented.
-It’s been confirmed that there is now a global shortage of hand sanitizer, and coffee filters in almost all stores have gone MIA.
-But it doesn’t stop there.
-Bleach, disinfectant sprays, and virtually any product that claims to kill germs are nearly impossible to get these days unless you’re considered essential.
+Disinfectant wipes weren’t the only product that was challenging to find in 2020.
+Toilet paper and paper towel aisles were empty and purchase restrictions and limits were implemented.
+There was a global shortage of hand sanitizer, and even coffee filters.
+Bleach, disinfectant sprays, and virtually any product that claimed to kill germs was nearly impossible to get.

-Though no one envisioned things getting this severe, it’s a stark reminder that we should keep a healthy supply of essential items at all times.
+All of this is a stark reminder that we should keep a healthy supply of essential items at all times.

 The lesson to takeaway is that you should maintain a stock of essential items at all times in case of an emergency or pandemic.